The rate price change has fallen by more than expected

 What’s changed this month?

-Most price increases slowed down this time, especially hotels, restaurants and alcohol and tobacco.
-However, there was a larger increase for transport.
+Most price increases slowed down this time, and petrol and airfares actually fell by 10.4%, making price cheaper.
+However, there was a larger increase for food.

 You can see how prices have changed for individual items in this ONS calculator, while this chart shows the annual CPI rates over 12 months for the last three months.